-Candidate and political party committee ads: The Act does not require major donors to be identified in a disclaimer when the ad is prepared paid for by a candidate or a political party committee.
+Candidate and political party committee ads: The Act does not require major donors to be identified in a disclaimer disclosure when the ad is paid for by a candidate or a political party committee.

-Ballot measure and general purpose committee ads: The Act requires committees primarily formed for a ballot measure and general purpose committees to specifically identify in a disclaimer on the ad the top two three contributors of \$50,000 or more.
-As a major donor, your name may appear in advertisements placed paid for by a ballot measure or general purpose committee.
+Ballot measure and general purpose committee ads: The Act requires primarily formed ballot measure and general purpose committees to specifically identify in a disclaimer disclosure on the ad the top three contributors of \$50,000 or more.
+As a major donor, your name may appear in advertisements paid for by a ballot measure or general purpose committee.

-B. Ballot Measure Ads Prepared by a Major Donor Committee
+B. Ads Prepared by a Major Donor Committee

-The following information addresses the disclaimers required if when a major donor prepares pays for a political ad that has been coordinated with a candidate or a ballot measure committee.
+The following information addresses the disclaimers disclosures required when a major donor pays for a political ad that has been coordinated with a candidate or a ballot measure committee.
 Payments for these ads (nonmonetary contributions) are reported on campaign statements by both the major donor and the candidate or ballot measure committee.

-A major donor making independent expenditures to support or oppose a candidate must be identified in a disclaimer.
+A major donor making independent expenditures to support or oppose a candidate must be identified in a disclaimer disclosure.
 See Manual 6.